SQream/sqream_docs/connecting_to_sqream/client_platforms/tableau.rst

 #.
 Select **SQream DB by SQream Technologies**.

-   The connection dialog box is displayed.
+   A connection dialog box is displayed.

     ::